 The Roomba works by using sensors to detect obstacles and then moving around them.
 It uses two motors to move forward and backward.
 One motor moves the unit back and forth while the other rotates the brush roll.
 The Roomba has an internal map of its environment so it knows where to go next.

 It was pretty fascinating watching it the first time I let it loose in my flat.
-It’s much smarter than you think it’s gonna be… Once you’ve placed the base in its permanent position, the Roomba i5+ knows where to find it to return after it’s done its job.
+It’s much smarter than you think it’s gonna be… Once you’ve placed the base in its permanent position, the Roomba i5+ knows where to find it to return after it’s done its job, whether it started from the base or not.

 I posted a story on Instagram to find out what everyone wanted to know about robot vacuums.
 Here are some of the most common questions I was asked: